unixpickle/graphalicious/docs/DataSource.md

  * *number* primary - the primary value of the data point.
  * *number* secondary - the secondary value of the data point, or -1 if no secondary value exists.
  * *boolean* proper - the data point is "proper".
+ * *string* primaryTooltip - the tooltip text for the primary value.
+This may be undefined.
- * *string* tooltip - the tooltip text for the data point.
+ * *string* secondaryTooltip - the tooltip text for the secondary value.
+This may be undefined.

 # The Chunk type